simplicitesoftware/docs/content/CTG_50_docs/CTG_05_platform/CTG_50_userinterface/CTG_50_templating/LSN_20_fields-areas/fields-areas.md

 # Fields Areas

-## What is a Field Area ?
+## What is a Fields Area ?

-Field areas are used to group fields, both in forms and in lists.
+Fields areas are used to group fields, both in forms and in lists.
 They help organize the UI by structuring data into logical sections, making forms more readable and easier to navigate.

 ### Key Features
 - Groups related fields to improve clarity.